CloudLabsAI-Azure/Know-Before-You-Go/Labs/Analytics in a Day.md

 1. As soon as the attendee’s environment is deployed, he will be able to see a virtual machine on the left which will be used to perform the lab.

- 1. In the right, Attendee will be able to find
+ 1. On the right, Attendee will be able to find

      1. A lab guide, which should be followed to perform the lab.